 File: What is hype?

-We receive a lot of emails on this subject: could you write us an article to define what hype is? »
+We receive a lot of emails on this subject: could you write an article for us to define what hype is?

-Obviously, I accept.
-Even though it will be super easy: we all have a little idea of what the hype is ultimately!
-But is a “little idea” enough?
+Of course, I accept.
+Even though it's going to be super easy: we all have a little idea of what hype is after all!
+But is a "little idea" enough?
 Certainly not.
-This is the conclusion I came to when starting to write this article, much more complex than it seemed.
+That's the conclusion I came to when I started writing this article, which is much more complex than it seemed.

 hype-logo

-Hype is one of those words that we see a lot, but which we struggle to define with the clarity of a Larousse, by aligning a few eloquent adjectives.
-So I'm off for a solo "brain storm" to put in order everything that is directly or indirectly related to it.
+Hype is one of those words that we see a lot, but that we struggle to define with the clarity of a Larousse dictionary, by stringing together a few eloquent adjectives.
+So here I am, off on a solo "brainstorm" to put in order everything that is related to it, near or far.

-Little by little, it becomes clear to me that the “hype” is familiar to us.
-As a child, have you ever worn shoes that light up when you walk?
-I had the honor of being there and walking around the playground, ready to pull out the red BN box at the first sign of a general snack, with this thing still unknown at the time on my feet.
+Little by little, it becomes clear to me that the "hype" is familiar to us.
+As children, have you ever worn shoes that light up when you walk?
+I had the honor of being one of them and of walking around the playground, ready to pull out the red BN box at the first sign of a general snack, with this thing on my feet that was still unknown at the time.

 bn-box

-The BN/luminous shoes combo, enough to reign supreme in primary school.
+The BN/light-up shoes combo, enough to reign supreme in primary school.

-Thanks to this, I was - in all humility - hyped for a few days, the time it took for the batteries to dramatically fall flat and, above all, for others to fall in love with the same sesame.
+Thanks to this, I was – in all humility – hyped for a few days, which was the time it took for the batteries to dramatically run out and, above all, for others to fall in love with the same sesame.

-Of course, I had no merit: these wonderful shoes were worn by a “comrade” from my ping-pong club – the last place in the world where one expects to find anything hype – who did not frequent not the same school as me.
-In short, enough to pass for a precursor in the same way as a usurper, although this last element was only known to me at the time, and fortunately.
+Of course, I had no merit: these magnificent shoes were worn by a "comrade" from my ping-pong club - the last place in the world where one expects to find anything hype - who did not attend the same school as me.
+In short, enough to pass for a precursor in the same way as an imposter, although this last element was known only to me at the time, and fortunately.

-Do you see what shoes I'm talking about?
+Do you know what shoes I'm talking about?

-The objective of this digression: to highlight - haha - the connivance between hype and avant-gardism.
-Without further ado, I therefore suggest that we begin with a first attempt at defining the term, which will allow us to see how the hype “is born” and spreads.
+The goal of this digression: to highlight - haha - the connivance between hype and avant-gardism.
+Without further ado, I suggest we start with a first attempt at defining the term, which will allow us to see a little how hype is "born" and spreads.
 Then, a concrete case with the example of the VETEMENTS brand.

 What is hype?